Bestselling author and poet

 Ooh, I have far too many favorite books to name just one.
 I'll give you a list of somefavorites instead.

 - The Bunnicula series by James Howe

-- All of the Calvin and Hobbes collections, by the brilliant Bill Watterson
+- The Calvin and Hobbes collections by Bill Watterson

 - Stephen King's On Writing